NMFS-RADFish/radfish/README.md

 ### Deployment

 To deploy changes, simply push a feature branch to this repository.
 Once it has been approved/merged, our automated workflow will deploy the changes for you.

+# Contributing

+Thank you for considering contributing to this project!
+Contributions of all kinds are welcome, whether it’s bug reporting, feature requests, improving documentation, or submitting code.
+Before you get started, please take a moment to read through our [contribution guidelines](https://nmfs-radfish.github.io/radfish/about/contribute).